-Now you will enter all the information relating to your sample (those black and red fields from step 2) into the template sample construction spreadsheet 1 and save this file as <NHStrustname>Emergency2020.
+Now you will enter all the information relating to your sample (fields from step 3) into the template sample construction spreadsheet 1 and save this file as <NHStrustname>Emergency2022.

 Table 1 shows an example of the spreadsheet.
 Pease use the sample construction spreadsheet provided.